OpenNTI/nti.docs.platform.enduser/releases/2018releases.rst

 Manage Redemption Codes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You now have the option to add additional codes and delete redemptions codes (including the one automatically assigned).
+You now have the option to add additional codes and delete redemption codes (including the one automatically assigned).
 New codes are automatically generated.

 Redemption codes can be found on the Course Info page.

-To add an additional code:
+**To add an additional code:**

 1. Click on the “Edit” text.
 2. Click “Create Code.”